 Another primary benefit of using glycolic acid in skin care products is its ability to improve the absorption rate of the other ingredients found in the product.
 Because this ingredient opens up the pores, larger molecules that make up the other essential ingredients in your skin products will be able to easily enter the skin and do their job as well.
 This includes antioxidants, retinol and other essential minerals your skin needs.
 In addition, you will find it easier to apply your makeup and achieve the look you want.

 Pay Attention to Amounts

 The amount of glycolic acid in a given product is an important factor to consider.
 In general, skin care products typically use between seven and 30 percent glycolic acid to ensure the maximum effect without overdoing it.
-Face washes and creams for daily use often contain a lower amount, while face masks and other products designed for more intense use fall on the higher end of the spectrum for a more concentrated effect.
-It’s also important to look for lower pH numbers in the glycolic acid.
+Face washes and creams for daily use often contain a lower amount, while face masks and other products designed for more intense use, fall on the higher end of the spectrum for a more concentrated effect.
+It is also important to look for lower pH numbers in the glycolic acid.
 A more acidic ingredient will have better results.
 A perfect example is our Corrective Pads with Glycolic Acid which are designed to resurface and alleviate congested skin.
 They will also help reduce sebum in oily skin conditions.
 This unique formula of glycolic acid, combined with willow bark, will gently exfoliate dead skin cells, keeping skin feeling smooth and providing a more even skin tone.